jmcudd/jmcudd/README.md

 - 💬 Ask me about web application development and microservice development
 - 👯 I’m looking to collaborate on web3 technologies with solid profit models
 - 🌱 I’m always learning new things about kuberentes, devops, and microservice architectures
+- HTMX and Nim are a match made in heaven.